 By having a fully synchronized System on a chip (SOC) design, of computing, video, and sound; then only a few slower ports need to use localized serialized sets of D-flip-flops that are in effect small FIFO’s.
 These cross-clock-boundary serialized sets of D-flip-flops, when between main processing and video, can be as much as 80% of R/W transfers on the main memory bus.
-The cross-clock-boundary serialized sets of D-flip-flops also further consume watts, and slow processes then need faster local clocks or additional clock phases.
+The cross-clock-boundary serialized sets of D-flip-flops also further consume watts, and slow processes need faster local clocks or additional clock phases.

 2.1 65xx DRAM Refresh and Cross-Domain Clock Speeds

 Improved write-up white papers have appeared on the internet that describe many details, of the Atari and Commodore interleave memory designs, to include a C64 meta-stable RAS-CAS DRAM refresh timing design flaw.
 This C64 flaw is not from the synchronous DRAM-R/W’s of the CPU and the competing Vic-II video chip DRAM-Reads.
 Rather it is that DRAM refresh can start sometimes at a fixed time in a horizontal blank, when the last CPU instruction may not yet be completed, if it was an uncommonly many clock-cycle count command.

 What could be the most important thing lacking in the old classic 6502 and 6510 CPU chip design through the mid-1980’s was that the 65XX CPU chip came with no proven built-in, or companion, chip for DRAM management.